Ioan Maniu: Biography

 Maniu was born in 1833 in Szilágybadacsony, Kingdom of Hungary, now the village of Bădăcin, in Pericei commune, Sălaj County, Romania.
 He studied law in Pest and Vienna.
 Maniu was deeply influenced by his uncle, Simion Bărnuțiu.

-At the age of 6, in 1839, he started to study at Șimleu Silvaniei, the courses for the Franciscan minority gymnasium, where he graduated from the elementary school and 4 lower secondary classes.
+At the age of 6, in 1839, he started to study at Șimleu Silvaniei, the courses for the Franciscan Minorites gymnasium, where he graduated from the elementary school and 4 lower secondary classes.
 He spent 8 years under the strict discipline of the monks.
 In this place he met the vicar Alexandru Sterca-Șuluțiu and the Romanian language teacher Andrei Liviu Pop, who would later influence his life.

 In the fall of 1849, he went to the Romanian schools in Blaj, where he was enrolled in the fifth grade.
 As a student in Blaj, Maniu lived very hard, with the "scream" (the Metropolis had shared free bread to the poor students) and also, they were given the poor "zeama" (the chicken soup) for free from the kitchen of the Theological Seminary, where on a daily basis the cooks made the soup for the poor students.